Mechanical Fuel Reduction Grant

 Approved applications

-If approved, the approval letter will include a W-9 Tax Form, a Terms of Conditions Form, and your submitted application for the landowner to sign and return to us within five weeks to accept the grant.
+If approved, the approval letter will include a W-9 Tax Form, a Terms of Conditions Form, and the submitted application for the landowner to sign and return to us within five weeks to accept the grant.

 If the contractor declines or fails to complete the work by the deadline, then the applicant may re-apply the following grant cycle.
 This is only available on the first occurrence.
 Failing to complete the work two years in a row will result in automatic disqualification the 3rd cycle/year.